+Many states require a nonprofit corporation to have an initial board of directors when you file your articles of incorporation and to maintain a minimum number of directors at all times.
 The requirements and responsibilities of a nonprofit board of directors are defined in the statutory corporations code of the state where the nonprofit is incorporated.
-Further rules are defined in your corporate bylaws.
-The below introduction is general education.
-Review your state’s nonprofit code to understand the rules that apply to your directors.
+Further rules are defined by your corporate bylaws.
+Be sure to review your state’s nonprofit code to fully understand the rules that apply to your directors.

 - Directors of a properly formed and maintained nonprofit corporation have limited liability.
 Their personal assets have protection from debts and legal action against the nonprofit.

 The election of directors is defined within the corporate bylaws.
 Directors may be elected by the board, members, or may hold an office ex officio.

 - Election by the Board - The self-perpetuating boards of directors of many public charities are comprised of directors who elect (and/or re-elect) the next directors.

 - Election by Members - Most mutual benefit corporations have a board of directors elected by members.
 Members cast votes to elect the directors.
 The directors serve as representatives of their constituents.

 - Ex Officio - An ex officio director is a director because of another position previously or currently held.
 For example, the bylaws may state that the Executive Director/CEO is an ex officio director without voting rights.